Rash Decisions

 "Rash Decisions" is the thirteenth episode of the sixth season of the American sitcom Modern Family, and the series' 133rd episode overall.
 It originally aired on February 4, 2015.
 The episode's story is by Anthony Lombardo & Clint McCray while the teleplay belongs to Daisy Gardner.
 It was directed by Jim Hensz.

 In the episode, Gloria discovers an allergic rash on Joe and with the thought that he might be allergic to Stella, she forces Jay to take the dog away for a week.
-Jay takes Stella at Cameron and Mitchell's house where Cameron gets attached to her while Mitchell decides to work a few days at Jay's company and this time he plans to leave his snob self behind so he will be likable to the employees.
+Jay takes Stella to Cameron and Mitchell's house where Cameron gets attached to her while Mitchell decides to work a few days at Jay's company and this time he plans to leave his snob self behind so he will be likable to the employees.
 In the meantime, Luke wants to get some distance from Phil now that he is a teenager and Phil starts to hang-out with Andy, something that Luke does not like while Alex tries to prepare for an interview with Princeton University.

 "Rash Decisions" received mixed reviews from the critics.